raystack/meteor/plugins/extractors/http/README.md

             manager_id:           u.manager_id,
             cost_center_id:       u.cost_center_id,
             supervisory_org_name: u.supervisory_org_name,
-            location_id:          u.location_id
+            location_id:          u.location_id,
+            service_job_id:       response.header["x-job-id"]
           }
           emit(asset)
         }
 ```

 This would emit a 'User' asset for each user object in `response.data`.
+Note
+that the response headers can be accessed under `response.header` and can be
+used as needed.

 ## Caveats

 The following features are currently not supported:

-- Pagination.
 - Explicit authentication support, ex: Basic auth/OAuth/OAuth2/JWT etc.
 - Retries with configurable backoff.
 - Content type for request/response body other than `application/json`.